joer123/hfdlobserver/README.md

 ## Advanced Features

 HFDLObserver is evolving software.
 As such, it has some more advanced features that are in various stages of stability, and which generally require more expert handling for the time being.
 If you want to try to use one of these, drop by the [Airframes.io](https://airframes.io) Discord, in the "#𝐇𝐅〉hfdl" channel.

+Additional topics, such as details of most of the available settings can be found in the [Advanced Topics](extras/advanced-settings.md) documentation.

 ### Other SoapySDR devices